MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. Display again the **Configuration** blade of the Storage account, set **Blob access tier (default)** to **Cool**, and save the change.

-    > **Note**: The cool access tier is optimal for data which is not accessed frequently.
+    > **Note**: The cool access tier is optimal for data that is not accessed frequently.

 #### Task 3: Manage blob storage